nhcarrigan/becca-docs/docs/set-permissions.md

 If you are not comfortable with managing permissions, or are confused with the channel overrides, granting the administrator permission to Becca's integration role should prevent any issues.

 It is important to understand that there are risks with granting a bot the administrator permission.
 While we strive to provide the best bot experience for you, in the event of a compromising attack on our infrastructure your server could potentially be vulnerable if you grant the administrator permission.
 Do so with care.

+We recommend joining our [support server](https://chat.naomi.lgbt) so we can assist with permission questions, rather than enabling admin.